Geometry Induced Chiral Transport and Entanglement in $AdS_2$ Background: Introduction

 We construct a qubit Hamiltonian for the Dirac field using staggered fermions ~\cite{Kogut:1974ag,Susskind:1976jm} and a Jordan-Wigner transformation \cite{Jordan:1928wi}, mapping the continuum theory to a one-dimensional spin chain with redshift-weighted couplings, and Dzyaloshinskii-Moriya type \cite{Dzyaloshinskii1958,Moriya1960} interactions arising from the spin connection.
 Real-time dynamics are simulated with matrix product states (for a review see \cite{Orus2014}), enabling direct access to charge transport, entanglement growth, and correlation functions in AdS$_2$ and AdS$_2$ black hole spacetimes.

 The simulations reveal strongly left-right asymmetric wavefronts, confined within an inhomogeneous Lieb-Robinson (LR) cone \cite{Lieb:1972wy}, whose velocities decrease with increasing fermion mass or horizon radius.
-Entanglement growth occurs within this causal cone, and saturates through a string-breaking process driven by local screening excitations.
-In dipole-dipole scattering, the onset of central bipartite entropy coincides precisely with the causal meeting of the inward LR fronts, demonstrating that entanglement generation obeys a curvature-modified causality bound.
+Entanglement growth occurs within this causal cone and eventually saturates due to screening and dephasing in the finite inhomogeneous chain.
+In dipole-dipole collision, the onset of central bipartite entropy coincides precisely with the causal meeting of the inward LR fronts, demonstrating that entanglement generation obeys a curvature-modified causality bound.
 Furthermore, charge-charge and current-current correlators peak at the front arrival, providing a real-time diagnostic of chiral propagation.
 Taken together, these results establish a causality-respecting framework for characterizing how curvature and horizons control transport and entanglement in (1+1)-dimensional fermionic matter.
 The approach connects gravitational physics with quantum information theory, and is directly compatible with programmable quantum simulators capable of engineering spatially varying couplings.

+From the perspective of quantum many-body dynamics, placing a fermionic system in a curved metric allows us to study non-perturbative effects beyond solvable models: the geometry reshapes the local notion of time and distance and therefore translates, after discretization, into a spatially inhomogeneous Hamiltonian.
+In the present black hole setting this inhomogeneity appears in two distinct ways.
+First, the gravitational redshift produces position-dependent kinetic couplings, leading to a bent (inhomogeneous) causal fan.
+Second, the spin connection contributes an additional term that acts as a position-dependent chiral bias (an effective $\mu_5$), generating left-right asymmetric real-time propagation without gauge interactions or externally imposed drives.
+The black hole horizon radius $r_h$ provides a tunable control parameter for how strongly this geometric inhomogeneity suppresses transport and entanglement.

+Real-time tensor-network studies of (1+1)d fermions and lattice gauge theories in flat space typically involve homogeneous couplings, where the causal cone is straight and parity symmetric unless chirality is introduced by external fields/chemical potentials or interactions.
+Here we bridge curved-spacetime fermion dynamics with modern quantum many-body simulation by (i) deriving an explicit local qubit Hamiltonian whose couplings encode the redshift and spin connection and (ii) characterizing chiral transport and entanglement growth using quantitative causality diagnostics.